-Based on the the theory of Dr. Kuklinski (a german internal medicine doctor) there are disorders of mitochondria (basically the energy center of our cells) which are not congenital but acquired.
+Based on the the theory of Dr. Kuklinski (a German internal medicine doctor) there are disorders of mitochondria (basically the energy center of our cells) which are not congenital, but acquired.

 This so called secondary mitochondriopathy can occur in case of exposition to xenobiotics, medications like beta blocker, antibiotics, chronic stress and cranio-cervical instability.

-More information you can find here (German):
+More information (German):